mynk-tmr/notes/ReactJS/Beginner.md

 **Render phase**
 - On *first* render of component, *all nodes* are added to virtual DOM as per returned JSX
 - On *re-renders*, React will calculate differing *attribute* *values* in JSX from previous render and update *nodes* with changes. (diffing algo)
-- This process is recursive: if the updated component returns some other component, React will render that component next,
+- *recursive* : if updated component returns a component, React will render that component next.
 - works best with *pure* function components

 **Commit phase**